jahid-razan/Dashboards/README.md

 sql code for calculating inbound, received, ordered and backorder value can be found [here](https://github.com/jahidrazan/Codes/blob/main/calculate%20inbound%2C%20ordered%20and%20backorder%20value.sql)

 Please note that- **since we do not purchase the items having an average value lower than a certain threshold ( avg sales in last 42 days <0.05 which is applicable for C and D products consdiering yearly sales class ), the out of stock trend for those products are not shown in the dashboard**.

+Following formula is used to calculate the % of sales class A (the same concept is applicable for other sales class) products out of stock:

+        • If the stock magento of a product is <= 0 then the product is considered out of stock
+        • % A product out of stock: Total Number of A products out of stock / Total Number of A products

+ To calculate the stock magento value following formula has been used :

+        • Stock Magento Value = Stock Magento Qty (where qty >0) x net cost of an item

 #### 3. [Last 3 months trend of stock Development per Sales Class Dashboard](https://dub01.online.tableau.com/#/site/hblonlinesite/views/StockDevlopmentPerSalesClass/StockTrendDashboard?:iid=1) (Documentation Status: Complete)